ncphillips/blog/content/post/front-matter-templates.md

 > "Oh, that doesn't do anything...just ignore it."

 A CMS often feels like a work-around, designed for some other purpose.
-For example, not all pages have a _body_ section and when a non-technical person tries to edit that page, they find it confusing to see a giant WYSIWYG editor taking up 90% of the interface.
+For example, not all pages have a _body_ section and when a non-technical person tries to edit that page, they're confused to see a giant WYSIWYG editor that takes up 90% of the UI.

 ## Front Matter Templates (FMTs)

+FMTs allow you to customize the presentation of your UI fields in your CMS.

-We're setting out to build a customizable CMS for Jekyll and Hugo sites.
+We're building a hackable CMS for Jekyll and Hugo sites.
 A CMS that allows you to strip out the non-essential clutter from your UI and [Front Matter Templates](https://forestry.io/docs/setting-up-a-site/front-matter-templates/) are the first step in this direction.

-FMTs allow you to customize the presentation of your UI fields in your CMS.
-This is handy if your pages use a lot of [front](https://jekyllrb.com/docs/frontmatter/) [matter](https://gohugo.io/content/front-matter/) fields.
+This is handy if your pages use a lot of [front](https://jekyllrb.com/docs/frontmatter/){:style="background-color: rgb(255, 255, 255);"} [matter](https://gohugo.io/content/front-matter/){:style="background-color: rgb(255, 255, 255);"} fields.

 ## What you can do with FMTs